Florida Remediation Conference

 • Keep Florida Beautiful, Inc.

 Gene is a Martial Arts practitioner and has his 8th degree black belt in Shaolin GoJu and a 5th degree black belt in Nisei GoJu.
-Gene is also the Author of Instant Self-Esteem: Empowering Self-Confidence.
+Gene is also the Author of Instant Self-Esteem: Empowering Self-Confidence and The Mindful Sensei.

 Gene is also the inventor of the Soap Bag Saver, which he designed for the reuse of leftover soap bars.